orbeon/orbeon-forms/README.md

 What is Orbeon Forms?
 ---------------------

-Orbeon Forms is an open source, standard-based web forms solution, which includes:
+Orbeon Forms is a Web forms solution which includes:

 - __Form Builder:__ a browser-based visual form authoring tool
 - __Form Runner:__ a runtime environment which facilitates the deployment and integration of large and complex forms